carbonscott/helix/README.md

 A helix is parameterized as `h(t) = [x(t), y(t), z(t)]` with a parameter `t`, in which
 `t` is a bounded integer.
 So a derivative like `dx/dt` can be achieved using `np.gradient(x)`.

+### Why it's different from using derivatives of the spline?

+A cubic spline only renders the appearance of a helix, and thereby the derivative of the spline curve at any point is not equivalent to the derivative of `h(t)`, which is fundamental not a smooth function.

 ### How does `np.gradient` work?